Central Expressway (Sri Lanka): Stage 1

 The construction of first stage from Kadawatha to Mirigama will be a four lane divided carriageway (with room for a future two lanes) for a length of 48.2 km.
 There are proposed interchanges at Kadawatha, Gampaha, Veyangoda and Mirigama, with fifty overpasses and thirty underpasses along the route.
 The initial estimated cost of Phase One was approx. Rs.
 70bn, with more recent costs estimated at Rs.130bn.
 Then Prime Minister, now President Ranil Wickramasinghe launched the construction of the expressway by laying a foundation stone in August 2015 for this phase.
 The project completion was delayed which the Government has already incurred a loss of around Rs.
 30 billion as a result.
+Construction work has officially resumed and has surpassed 53% completion.
+The Ministry has announced that the Kadawatha System Interchange is targeted for early 2027, with the full section scheduled to open to the public by mid-2028.

 Stage 2

 Construction of the second stage of the project from Mirigama to Kurunegala, will also be a four-lane divided carriageway for a length of 40.91 km, with thirty overpasses and five underpasses.
 Interchanges are proposed at Nakalagamuwa, Dambokka, Kurunegala and Yaggapitiya.
 The tentative cost of construction for Phase Two is Rs.
 149.0bn.
 Prime Minister Ranil Wickramasinghe launched the construction of the expressway by laying a foundation stone in February 2017 for this phase, and it was completed and opened in January 2022.
 This phase will be totally completed by local construction companies for the 1st time in Sri Lanka.